Kea 2.7.5

 postgres=# \q

 PostgreSQL versions earlier than 9.0 don't provide an SQL statement for granting privileges on all tables in a database.
 In newer PostgreSQL versions, it is possible to grant specific privileges on all tables within a schema.
 However, this only affects tables which exist when the privileges are granted.
 To ensure that the user has specific privileges to tables dynamically created by the unit tests, the default schema privileges must be altered.
+In Postgres 15.0+, you need to explicitly grant privileges to access the public schema.

 The following example demonstrates how to create the user keatest_readonly, which has SELECT privilege to the tables within the keatest database, in Postgres 9.0+.
 For earlier versions of Postgres, it is recommended to simply grant full privileges to keatest_readonly, using the same steps as for the keatest user.